slavov-vili/kit_info/Explainable_Artificial_Intelligence/02_Intrinsic_Interpretability.md

 1. Linear Regression
     - regression = train model to learn a function which predicts y given x
     - y = linear combination of features (x)
-    - How to evaluate the fit?
-        * calc the squared diff between prediction and real y
-        * sum for all data points
-        * minimize the sum (gradient = 0 and solve for alpha and beta)
-    - Residual = difference between predicted and real value
-    - Least Squares
-        * Sum of squares errors (SSE) = Total error between data and line
-        * SSE = Sum of the squares of the residuals (bigger = more impact & positives and negatives don't cancel out)
-        * Least squares = find line with min SSE
-    - Solve using Ordinary Least Squares (OLS)
-        * OLS = vertical distance from datapoint to line
-        * = algorithm interpretation (how was the model learned)
-        * Assumes there is noise (epsilon)
-    - Alternative: Total Least Squares (TLS)
-        * Also considers uncertainty along the features (minimize distance to line)
-        * = distance is calculated perpendicularly to the line
     - Interpretation
         * How does small change in a feature affect the outcome?
             + Assumes no interaction between features
             + Change by 1 shows affect of weight on output
+1. Training
+    - Train using Ordinary Least Squares (OLS)
+        * OLS = vertical distance from datapoint to line
+        * = algorithm interpretation (how was the model learned)
+        * Assumes there is noise (epsilon)
+        * Alternative: Total Least Squares (TLS)
+            + Also considers uncertainty along the features (minimize distance to line)
+            + = distance is calculated perpendicularly to the line
+1. Evaluating
     - R^2 = shows how well the model matches the data
+        * Interpretation
+            + proportion of variance in the y which is explained by x
+            + e.x.
+0.8 = 80% is explained, 20% isn't
-        * -> 1 = better match
+            + -> 1 = better match
-        * -> 0 = worse match
+            + -> 0 = worse match
-        * < 0 = learning the complete opposite
+            + < 0 = learning the complete opposite
+        * = 1 - (SSE / SST)
+        * Sum of Squared Errors (SSE)
+            + = Total error between data and line
+            + = Sum (residual)^2
+            + Residual = y - y^ (actual - prediction)
+            + Least squares = find line with min SSE
+        * Total Sum of Squares (SST)
+            + = Total variability in y
+            + Sum (y - avg y)^2
     - t-statistic
         * interprets importance of feature
-    - Useful when:
+        * = weight / StandardError(weight)
+1. Assumptions
-        * Linearity = Data is linear in the features
+    - Linearity = Data is linear in the features
-        * Normality = prediction follows a normal distribution
+    - Normality = prediction follows a normal distribution
-        * Homoscedasticity = prediction error has constant variance
+    - Homoscedasticity = prediction error has constant variance
-        * Independence = data in independent (no random effects = accidentally measure same person twice)
+    - Independence = data in independent (no random effects = accidentally measure same person twice)
-        * Fixed features = no measurement error in given features
+    - Fixed features = no measurement error in given features
-        * Absence of multicollinearity = strong correlations cause singularity
+    - Absence of multicollinearity = strong correlations cause singularity
-            + The weights cancel each other out (high + low = infinite solutions)
+        * The weights cancel each other out (high + low = infinite solutions)
+1. Regularization
+    - Many features = more correlation => try to encourage sparsity
     - Represented as ellipsis
         * = Set of all solutions, center = best
     - Ridge Regression
-        * Tries to handle multicollinearity (correlations between the x)
         * Adds lambda = penalty for the Sum of squared residuals (green circle)
         * lambda = L2 regularization term
         * Try to find where the circle and the ellipsis meet
         * Optimal values shift towards 0, but are never 0
     - LASSO Regression (Least Absolute Shrinkage and Selection Operator)
-        * Also tries to handle multicollinearity
         * Introduces L1 regularization term
         * We want the intersection to be on one of the axes (one of the weights)
         * Encourages sparsity (of feature vectors)